-According to information received from Gard’s correspondent, Gulf Agency Co.
-Ltd. (GAC), the port situation in Yemen as at 17 November 2017 is as follows:
+According to information received from our correspondent Gulf Agency Co.
+(Yemen) Ltd. (GAC), the port situation in Yemen as of 27 November 2023 is reported to be as follows:

 Entry to Yemeni territorial waters will be granted only following an inspection by the naval forces of Saudi Arabian-led coalition.
 Once a vessel reaches the outskirts of Bab-el-Mandeb, some 3nm from Yemen’s territorial waters, a notice of arrival must be called in by the Master on VHF channel 16.
 The naval forces of the Saudi Arabian-led coalition will then advice where the vessel should anchor pending completion of the inspection and approval of the port entry.
 Once the vessel is permitted to enter port, the Master must register the vessel’s arrival with the port authorities (on VHF Channel 14 or 16) and will then be assigned an anchoring position until the berthing time is confirmed by the Harbour Master.

-Since the political situation in Yemen remains volatile and advice concerning port security and operations may change rapidly, it is important to make frequent checks with local sources of information, e.g. vessel’s agent, Gard’s correspondent, etc., to obtain the most up to date and reliable security information available at any given time in order to assess the current security situation prior to entering Yemini waters.
+- Make frequent checks with local sources of information, e.g. vessel’s agent, Gard’s correspondent, etc., to obtain the most up to date and reliable operational and security information available at any given time.
 Information may also be obtained via GAC’s website under “Hot Port News”.

-We would like to thank Gard’s correspondent Gulf Agency Co.
-Ltd. for their assistance in the preparation of this update.
+We thank Gard’s correspondent Gulf Agency Co.
+(Yemen) Ltd. for their assistance in the preparation of this update.